Testing the 6502

 Table 1 OpCode matrix

 EA is a hexadecimal number, we need its binary equivalent to know which values to place onto the data bus.
-EA is equal to 11101010 in binary.
+E = 1110 and A = 1010.
+Therefore EA is equal to 11101010 in binary.
 I will place 11101010 onto the data bus by connecting pins that need to see a 0 to ground and those that need to see a 1 to 5v, see figure 2.
 I can then monitor the 16 address lines by watching the LEDs.
 The 6502 running the NOP should cause the program counter to increment each time and the address to increase.
 What should be seen is the address on the address bus being incremented in binary.

 6502 NOP generator